hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 - Olvasok egy könyvet.
 (I'm reading a book.)
 - Olvasom a könyvet.
 (I'm reading the book.)

-Subordinate clauses are often introduced by "hogy" (that):
+Subordinate clauses are often introduced by “hogy” (that):

 - Tudom, hogy János olvas.
 (I know that János is reading.)